Cartan Subalgebras for Quantum Symmetric Pair Coideals: Introduction

-Using Cayley transforms, which are a special family of Lie algebra automorphisms, we convert the Cartan subalgebra $\mathfrak{h}$ into $\mathfrak{t}$, a Cartan subalgebra of $\mathfrak{g}$ whose intersection with $\mathfrak{g}^{\theta}$ is a Cartan subalgebra of this smaller Lie algebra.
-The Cartan subalgebra $\mathfrak{t}\cap \mathfrak{g}^{\theta}$ is spanned by elements in the union of $\{e_{\beta}+f_{-\beta}, \beta\in \Gamma_{\theta}\}$ and $\mathfrak{g}^{\theta}\cap \mathfrak{h}$ (See Section \ref{section:csorla}).
-Elements in the latter space correspond in the quantum setting to the group-like elements of $\mathcal{B}_{\theta}$.
-Lifting the elements $e_{\beta}+f_{-\beta}$, $\beta\in \Gamma_{\theta}$ in the quantum case is a two-step process.
+For $\mathfrak{g}, \mathfrak{g}^{\theta}$ maximally split and $\Gamma_{\theta}$ chosen as in Theorem A, the elements $e_{\beta}+f_{-\beta}$, $\beta\in \Gamma_{\theta}$ are lifted to the quantum case in a two-step process.
 The first step lifts $f_{-\beta}$ to the lower triangular part of the quantized enveloping algebra so that the lift commutes with all generators for $U_q(\mathfrak{g})$ defined by simple roots strongly orthogonal to $\beta$.
 In many cases, this lift is a member of one of Lusztig's PBW basis (\cite{Ja}, Chapter 8).
 For other cases, the construction is more subtle.
 It relies on showing that elements of special submodules of $U_q(\mathfrak{g})$ with respect to the adjoint action satisfy nice commutativity properties.
 The desired Cartan element associated to $\beta$ is formed by considering elements of $\mathcal{B}_{\theta}$ with lowest weight term equal to the lift of $f_{-\beta}$.
 The process uses fine information on the possible weights and biweights in the expansion of elements in $\mathcal{B}_{\theta}$ in terms of weight and biweight vectors and a special projection map.
 (See Section \ref{section:basic} for the precise notion of biweight.)
+We further insist that the quantum analogs of the $e_{\beta}+f_{-\beta}$ are fixed by a quantum version of the Chevalley antiautomorphism.
+This property ensures that elements of the quantum Cartan subalgebra of a quantum symmetric pair coideal subalgebra acts semisimply on a large family of finite-dimensional modules.
+These lifts are the substance behind our main result, Theorem \ref{theorem:main}, which can be summarized as: \begin{thmA} Every quantum symmetric pair coideal subalgebra $\mathcal{B}_{\theta}$ contains a commutative subalgebra $\mathcal{H}$ that is a polynomial ring over the algebra of group-like elements inside $\mathcal{B}_{\theta}$.
+Moreover, $\mathcal{H}$ specializes to the enveloping algebra of a Cartan subalgebra of the underlying fixed Lie subalgebra, $\mathcal{H}$ acts semisimply on finite-dimensional simple unitary $\mathcal{B}_{\theta}$-modules, and $\mathcal{H}$ satisfies certain uniqueness conditions related to its expression as a sum of weight vectors. \end{thmA}